 - Central heating systems (including high-efficiency boilers and furnaces);

-- Supplemental or space heating systems (including heat pumps and heaters); and
+- Supplemental or space heating systems (including heat pumps); and

 - Controls (including programmable thermostats).